VCuzmin/Haskell/README.md

-# Haskell - I'll enhance the repo as the time go on
+# Haskell - I'll enhance the repo as the time is going on
 Getting started with Haskell

 The Haskell Platform